riot/riot.github.io/api.md

 </my-component>
 ```

-All the lifecycle methods will receive 2 arguments `props` and `state`, they are aliases of the `this.props` and `this.state` component attributes.
+All of the lifecycle methods will receive 2 arguments `props` and `state`, which are aliases of the `this.props` and `this.state` component attributes, respectively.

 ```html
 <my-component>